ab1nadi/cellular_automaton/README.md

-# cellular_automaton Conway's Game of Life
+# Cellular Automaton Conway's Game of Life
 A little project built with vite, two.js, and vanilla html5/css/javascript.
 That runs the Conway Game of Life cellular automaton.
 Running on github pages at https://ab1nadi.github.io/cellular_automaton/